-EDUC 313 READING AND LANGUAGE ACQUISITION I (3) Prerequisite: EDUC 211.
+EDUC 313W READING AND LANGUAGE ACQUISITION I [Writing Enriched] (3) Prerequisites: EDUC 211, and ENGL 111W-112W or ENGL 223W; Corequisite: EDUC 320 or SPED 330.
 This course is designed to impart a thorough understanding of the complex nature of language acquisition and the reading process to pre-service teachers.
 It develops their comprehension of sound/ symbol relationships, phonemic awareness, word attack skills, and a wide variety of comprehension and instructional strategies.

 EDUC 320 FIELD EXPERIENCE II (E) (1) Prerequisites: EDUC 201 and 211.
 Corequisite or prerequisite: EDUC 313.
 This course provides pre-service teachers with opportunities to apply instructional skills in controlled situations under the guidance of experienced professionals.
 Students participate in two hours of observations and tutorial instructional activities per week in classrooms in local school districts.
 Seminars and other activities provide opportunities for analysis and reflection.
 This course may be retaken only once with the permission of the instructor.
 A grade of B- or above is required before taking EDUC 420.
 This course may be retaken only once with permission of the instructor.
 Enrollment in EDUC 320 is limited to students enrolled in a teacher licensure program.
+This course requires a mandatory Criminal and Social Services background check conducted at the end of the prior semester at the student's expense.